 So how can we measure the ROI of these programs?
 Let’s look at the short-term first, and then some ways a company can measure more long-term impacts.

 The most important thing to start off within any leadership development program is to identify exactly what kinds of things the leadership team wants to improve and measure.
 The more specific the better.
-All too often company management will spend a lot of money and time on generalized leadership training, which can, of course, be meaningful, as well.
-However, this makes it more difficult to see the impact when you don’t know what it is you want to measure.
+Connecting the improvements desired to the overall strategic direction of a company is a much more powerful way to look at developing your leadership team.
+All too often company management will spend a lot of money and time on generalized leadership training, which can, of course, be meaningful, but doesn’t necessarily correlate to what you are trying to accomplish as a company.
 Once the definition of success is agreed upon, a program must then simply show development beyond a reasonable doubt.

 While most leadership development programs focus on more long-term ROI, there are some metrics and questions that can be utilized to see what the impact is in the short-term for ROI, as well: